EBISPOT/sum-stats-formatter/README.md

 2. Edit the formatting configuration as required
 3. Apply the formatting configuration to the file(s)

 The interface is a command line tool called `ss-format`.
 Configurations can be made with JSON or XLSX.
-There is an option for LSF cluster execution for bulk formatting.
+There is an option for SLURM cluster execution for bulk formatting.

 Inputs sumstast files must be flat files containing tables of separated values, where each row has the same number of fields/columns.